thatcherfreeman/utility-dctls/README.md

 **Show Linear Ramp**: Toggle to turn off the 0-1 scale ramp at the bottom.

 **Show Mid Gray Card**: Toggle to turn off the grey card in the middle.

+**Mid Gray Width**: Choose whether the mid gray card is wide or not.

 ---